ELITR/elitr-testset/checks/README.md

-check_mp3_integrity - diagnosis, if the mp3 format looks good, file is not corrupted check_sound_format - only mp3 can be stored directly, others path only, eg. waw.link check_has_source_file - every translation (eg. TTcs) has a source file (eg. OSt)
+check_mp3_integrity - diagnosis, if the mp3 format looks good, file is not corrupted check_sound_format - only mp3 can be stored directly, others path only, eg. waw.link check_has_source_file - every translation (eg. TTcs) has a source file (eg. OSt) check_filename_extensions - all filename extensions are included in readme (prevents typos and ensures good documentation) check_utf8 - every text file is in UTF-8 (or ASCII) check_line_ends - every text file has native line ends (LF on Linux, CR on old Mac, CRLF on Windows),

 to be added:
-check_filename_extensions - all filename extensions are included in readme (prevents typos and ensures good documentation) check_utf8 - every text file is in UTF-8 (or ASCII) check_line_ends - every text file has native line ends (LF on Linux, CR on old Mac, CRLF on Windows), *last line ends with an explicit linebreak*
-...
+check_last_line - *last line ends with an explicit linebreak* ...